vancouverwill/php_algorithms/collections/symbolTables/BinarySearchTree.md

 3. No 2 reds in a row, therefore a red node must have two black children

 4. Every root-NULL path has same number of black nodes

+## Choosing a tree

+Balanced Binary Search Tree is good if you need rich set of functions such as insertion, deletion, min, max

+If you just need min OR max (but not both) then binary heap would be enough

+For fast lookups ( insertion, deletion) only then use a hash table